 Teaching English in Taiwan: Living in Taiwan

-If living in a vibrant city on a tropical island, experiencing another culture, and gaining teaching experience is a dream for you, Taiwan is your destination.
-This island, with its rugged mountains, unique landforms and stunning coastlines, is a unique draw to ESL teachers and tourists alike.
+If living in a vibrant city on a tropical island, experiencing another culture, and gaining teaching experience is a dream of yours, Taiwan may be your ideal destination.
+With its rugged mountains, unique landforms, and stunning coastlines, this island is a unique draw to ESL teachers and tourists alike.

 Living and Teaching in Taiwan